lewagon/dotfiles/03-AR-Database/09-Hackernews-seeding/README.md

 So in this exercice, you will feed the cookbook database with data collected from [http://www.marmiton.org/](http://www.marmiton.org/)

+6. Feed the database with recipes and users.
+To create users, you can use the gem [Faker](https://github.com/stympy/faker).
+You can write your code in `db/seed.rb`

 ## To do

 We added a new Rake task in the `Rakefile`